ibrahimatay/ibrahimatay/README.md

 # Hello!

-He works in different roles such as a software engineer, software architect, and consultant.
-He aims to provide sustainable user experiences by delivering robust, maintainable, reliable solutions, scaling, and cost-effective.
+He works in different roles such as a software engineer, software architect, and consultant since 2011.
+His strongest skill is analytical thinking.
+He also has very strong problem solving and management skills.

+He aims to provide sustainable user experiences by delivering robust, maintainable, reliable, scaling, and cost-effective solutions.
 He always enthusiastic about new technologies and keeps himself up-to-date with new technologies.

-He has TOGAF 9, KMP, CSM, and PMI-ACP certificates and also a software architect and agile coach who helps companies and organizations.
+He has TOGAF 9, CSM, PMI-ACP, and KMP certificates and also a software architect and agile coach who helps companies and organizations.

 - Team Leadership
 - Technology Management